 How hard is kayaking and what if I am a beginner?

 Kayaking is a very beginner friendly sport.
 We have taken countless beginners on all of our tours.
 Every tour begins with an introduction and lesson in essential skills – and your guides will be with you on the tour for questions and more help.
 Our 2 and 3 hour tours are specifically designed to be suitable for beginners – but are wonderful for anyone.
 Some of our longer tours can be more challenging than others – we can help you choose the perfect tour for your group.

 What are your store hours?

 Our St. Simons store is open every day from 10 until 6, except for Christmas Day, Thanksgiving Day and New Years Day.
-Our Brunswick Boathouse Store is open on Saturdays from 10-5 and by reservation if you would like to look at kayaks or schedule a tour.
+Our Brunswick Boathouse Store is open every Saturday 10-5pm and often more in the Spring/Summer.
+You can always make a reservation if you would like to look at kayaks or schedule a tour.
 Village Creek Landing is open by reservation only at this time.

 Can I rent a kayak and what are your rates?

 We rent kayaks during business hours from our Brunswick store‘s dock and from Village Creek Landing by reservation – all rentals are weather dependent.
 Here is a link to our rates.
 SEA also has a large fleet of tandem kayaks that can be rented by groups looking to do a self-guided multi-day trip in Coastal Georgia.

 Do you offer shuttle service and what are your rates?

 We can run shuttles by reservation and assign rates and conditions as appropriate.
 Please contact us with your specific need.

 Yes.
 We schedule tours every day throughout the year.
 The ambient conditions in Fall, Winter, and Spring in Coastal Georgia can be perfect for our day trips and multi-day trips.
 Hot summer weather is moderated by our cooling sea breezes.
 The warmer it is, the more we recommend shorter tours close to the coast.